BhuvaneshHingal/HELLO-WORLD/README.md

   git checkout -b <name of new branch>
 ```

-- Open the Contributors folder inside that create a folder of your Name.
+- Open the Contributors folder inside that create a folder of your Name(*Your Name*).
 Add all the files of the HELLO WORLD program inside the folder of your name.

 - Stage your changes
   - For example, if you have added 1 file
     ```
-    git add ./Contributors/Hello.txt
+    git add "./Contributors/*Your Name*/Hello.txt"
     ```
   - If there are many files, to add all the files use
     ```
-    git add ./Contributors/.
+    git add "./Contributors/*Your Name*/."
     ```

 - Commit the changes